105 – Brescia University College at Western University

 The Brescia Competencies

 The Brescia Competencies are the building blocks of the Brescia experience.
 They help students think critically and participate actively in society.
-Our 7 competencies include the following:
+Our 7 competencies include:

 - Critical Thinking